LineageOS

-LineageOS is an open source (Note: Includes nonfree libraries.)
-Android operating system (Note: LineageOS is "based on the Android mobile platform", but the terms operating system, distribution and/or custom ROM have been used to describe it.
-LineageOS doesn't license Google Mobile Services.) for smartphones, tablets, and set-top boxes.
+LineageOS is an open source Android (AOSP)-based operating system (Note: LineageOS is also described as a "custom ROM" distribution.) for smartphones, tablets, and set-top boxes.
 It is community-developed and serves as the successor to CyanogenMod, from which it was forked in December 2016.
 As of 2025, there are about 4.5 million devices running LineageOS.

 History

 In 2009, CyanogenMod (Note: often abbreviated "CM") was created by Stefanie Jane (Cyanogen).
 (Note: Jane had a different name at the time) In 2013, Jane obtained venture funding under the name Cyanogen Inc. to allow commercialization of the project.
 In 2016, as part of a corporate restructure which involved a change of CEO, closure of offices and projects, and cessation of services, Jane either left or was forced out of Cyanogen Inc.

-The LineageOS project was formed as a fork of it and was officially launched on 24 December 2016.
+The LineageOS project was formed as a fork of Cyanogen and was officially launched on 24 December 2016.
 Since Cyanogen Inc. retained the rights to the Cyanogen name, the project rebranded its fork as LineageOS.

-LineageOS beginning
+LineageOS' beginning

 The code itself, being open source, was forked around December 2016 under the new name LineageOS and efforts began to resume development as a community project.

-On January 22, 2017, the first official builds of LineageOS versions 14.1 and 13.0 became available, following the official announcement in a blog post.
+On 22 January 2017, the first official builds of LineageOS versions 14.1 and 13.0 became available, following the official announcement in a blog post.
 In March 2017, it reportedly had one million users with the OnePlus One being the most popular device.

-Starting in 2017, LineageOS posted recent development updates on their blog, though this has been mostly discontinued since 2020.
+Recent development updates were posted on their blog, though this became infrequent after 2019.

 During August 2017, the LineageOS team held a Summer Survey in which they asked users for feedback to improve the development of the operating system.
 The results were published in October and, according to the team, they used the gathered data to improve the upcoming LineageOS 15 release.

 As a response to one of the main suggestions received during their first public survey, LineageOS launched a section on their blog titled "LineageOS Engineering Blog" where Lineage maintainers and developers can contribute articles discussing advanced technical information pertaining to Android development.